 “I’m driven to acquire these various things, and I don’t really overanalyze why,” says NIGO®.
 “Without being fully conscious of it, after time, I look around and see it’s massive.
 It’s a process, like water dripping through rocks in a cave over years to eventually form huge stalactites.
 It’s become this big structure, but my interest has been in each of the individual objects, and I feel something for all of them.”

-In these pages, we give you an exclusive look at the archive of a true collector—or, as the Japanese call it, an “otaku.”
+Here, we give you an exclusive look at the archive of a true collector—or, as the Japanese call it, an “otaku.”